abdalazard/abdalazard/README.md

 - 👯 I’m looking to collaborate on [PHP pt-br](https://github.com/ABDALAZARD/doc-pt_br) and I'm the maintainer of [Portfolio Creator](https://github.com/ABDALAZARD/Portfolio-Creator)

-- 💬 Ask me about **React, HTML, CSS, React, MySQL, PHP and Laravel**
+- 💬 Ask me about **JQuery, React, HTML, CSS, React-Native, MySQL, PHP and Laravel**

 - 📫 How to reach me **abdalazard@gmail.com**